Skip to main content

 A quick fix for final state bloat

 Most often, final state bloat is due to improper handling of state.references or state.data.
-This can be fixed by adding the following lines either to the callback of your language-package's operation (if it allows for one) or by appending an fn(...) operation after your operation.
+This can be fixed by cleaning up your final state by adding and customizing the following lines either to the callback of your language-package's operation (if it allows for one) or by appending a fn(...) operation after your final operation.

 fn(state => {